KexinGAO42/leetcode_craker/README.md

 2. **Enqueue the Source Node:** Add the source node to a queue (First In First Out) data structure.
    - Use the deque methods from collections
 3. **Mark the Source Node as Visited**
+   - Use `set()` to keep track of visited node
+   - In some cases, we can directly modify the cell to mark it as visited
 4. **While the Queue is Not Empty**
    - Dequeue a node from the front of the queue.
    - Visit and process the dequeued node.
    - Enqueue all unvisited neighbors of the dequeued node.
+   - In some cases, we want a for loop inside the while loop so that we finish processing all node at this level
 5. **Repeat Until the Queue is Empty:** Continue the process until the queue becomes empty.
 This ensures that all reachable nodes are visited.
 6. **Check for Unvisited Nodes:** After the BFS is complete, check if there are any unvisited nodes.
 If yes, repeat the process for those nodes to cover the entire graph.